Art-Sells/Arells/Build-Notes.md

     Arells is a belief that investments should never lose value.
     ______________________

-    History shows that new economic systems begin not as laws or technologies, they begin as beliefs, they begin with you believing what is possible.
+    History shows that new economic systems begin not as laws or technologies, they begin as beliefs, they begin with you believing in what is possible.

-    And that is how investments never losing value begins, with a belief.

     This belief is powered by a ledger that shows how your investments would look if they never lost value.